terrencepreilly/darglint/README.md

 *Darglint* expects docstrings to be formatted using the [Google Python Style Guide](https://google.github.io/styleguide/pyguide.html).

-*Darglint* is in a very early stage, and may fail for a lot of things.
+*Darglint* is still in an early stage, and may fail for some things.
-See the **Features planned** section for an idea of where the project is going.
+See the **Roadmap** section for an idea of where the project is going.

 Feel free to submit an issue/pull request if you spot a problem or would like a feature in *darglint*.